Sampling Frequency Thresholds for Quantum Advantage of Quantum Approximate Optimization Algorithm: Methods

 \subsection{Classical Solvers}

 Two main types of classical MaxCut algorithms exist: approximate algorithms and heuristic solvers.
 Approximate algorithms guarantee a certain quality of solution for any problem instance.
 Such algorithms~\cite{Halperin_MaxCut,gw-algo} also provide polynomial-time scaling.
-Heuristic solvers~\cite{gurobi, MQLib} are usually based on branch-and-bound methods~\cite{gurobi_mip} that use heuristic rules for branch pruning.
+Heuristic solvers~\cite{gurobi, MQLib} are usually based on branch-and-bound methods~\cite{gurobi_mip} that use branch pruning and heuristic rules for variable and value ordering.
 These heuristics are usually designed to run well on graphs that are common in practical use cases.
 Heuristic solvers typically return better solutions than do approximate solvers, but they provide no guarantee on the quality of the solution.

 The comparison of QAOA with classical solvers thus requires making choices of measures that depend on the context of comparison.
 From a theory point of view, guaranteed performance is more important; in contrast, from an applied point of view, heuristic performance is the measure of choice.
 A previous work \cite{Wurtz_guarantee} demonstrates that QAOA provides better performance guarantees than does the Goemans--Williamson algorithm \cite{gw-algo}.
 In this paper we compare against heuristic algorithms since such a comparison is more relevant for real-world problems.
 On the other hand, the performance of classical solvers reported in this paper can depend on a particular problem instance.